 Step 6: Choose the backup you made a while ago from the list of recoverable backups.

 Step 7: Select what items you want to transfer to the Mac and click "Continue".

-If you accidentally lost or can't access your Time Machine backups, you may need to recover data directly from Mac hard disk.
-Check below to see how to recover data after erasing Mac hard drives.
+If you accidentally lost or can't access your Time Machine backups, you may need to recover lost data directly from Mac hard disk.
+Check below to see how to recover lost data after erasing Mac hard drives.

 Solution 2: If you create a backup by copying files manually

 The way to restore files to the Mac is very plain in this situation.
 You just do the reverse - copy the files on the external drive or cloud storage and paste them back to the Mac.